 Despite focusing exclusively on Natchez, Mississippi, much of this short film's score features Kentucky's state anthem, "My Old Kentucky Home."
 See more

 Narrator FitzPatrick identifies the other credited cast members verbally.
 See more

-Performed by the studio chorus See more
+Performed by the studio orchestra See more